Brown Sugar German Buttercream

 • Cook over medium low heat until it thickens to a tight pudding consistency, stirring constantly.
 (Don’t panic if small lumps form as you go.)

 • Turn off heat and whisk vigorously until the mixture is smooth.
-Add 2 Tablespoons of butter and stir until incorporated.
+Add 2 Tablespoons butter and stir until incorporated.

 • Cover with plastic wrap, placing the plastic wrap on the surface of the custard.
 Chill for at least an hour but up to a couple of days before proceeding.